 - Personal Support Aide — This role allows the User to view only the information and schedules for the Recipients for whom they provide care.
 If a User is assigned the Personal Support Aide only, that User will only have access to information on their EVV mobile app; they will not have access to the Administrator Console.

 - Provider View Only — This role allows the User to only view information.
 Users assigned the Provider View Only role cannot make any changes using the Administrator Console.
 This role can be combined with Personal Support Aide only.

 - OFFLINE MODE: The State solution has an offline mode and is described in detail in the Provider FAQs.
-Please note, an aide will need to sign into the Tellus mobile application while they have access to WiFi.
+Please note, an aide will need to sign into the Netsmart mobile application while they have access to WiFi.
 When WiFi access is lost, the system will automatically switch to the offline mode.
 You must sign into the mobile application before going into an area that has no WiFi.
-Data will be stored while in offline mode, however, you must log into the Tellus EVV mobile application from a location that has Wi-Fi or cellular service within 12 hours.
+Data will be stored while in offline mode, however, you must log into the Netsmart EVV mobile application from a location that has Wi-Fi or cellular service within 12 hours.
 If a user selects the menu button and logs out, the user must log in (with internet) before going into Offline Mode.

-If you know you or your aides have multiple members with limited WiFi, it would be recommended you or your aides log into the Tellus system in a location with WiFi before beginning their workday.
+If you know you or your aides have multiple members with limited WiFi, it would be recommended you or your aides log into the Netsmart system in a location with WiFi before beginning their workday.